 The link here would be between typical Sabbath rest for Israel in the land, and eternal Sabbath rest for the people of God in the new earth.
 There was an unmistakable relationship between the land and rest in the book of Joshua.
 We are told in Josh.
 21:43 that God gave Israel rest.
 But the writer of Hebrews tells us, in Heb.
 4, that Joshua did not give the people of God their true rest.
 The insinuation, of course, is that Jesus gives the people of God the eternal and eschatological rest that Israel only experienced in the land in a typical and anticipatory way (Josh.
 21:43-45).
 Again, the link between the promise that Abraham would be heir of the land and that he would be heir of the world is made through the relationship of Christ to the Sabbath.

-The most amazing truth, unfolded in the book of Revelation, is that all the places that were representative of the sphere of God’s blessing (i.e. the Garden, Land and City) become the language of the redeemed church.
-Man becomes the environment of God’s dwelling, the eschatological sphere of blessing.
+The most amazing truth, unfolded in the book of Revelation, is that all the places that were representative of the sphere of God’s blessing (i.e. the Garden, Land and City) become names of the Church.
+Redeemed humanity becomes the environment of God’s dwelling, the eschatological sphere of blessing.
 The covenant promise that God would dwell with His people and that He would dwell in them is typified from Eden to Christ.
 In the New Covenant the land no longer has the typical significance it once had.
 Meredith Kline explained how it is that man no longer needs a typical environment for redemption:

 At the consummation man leaves behind the external he has developed through his earthly history.
 Glorified mankind is depicted as the city of God, the fullness of the new heaven and new earth.
 Scriptures identification of the eternal city with the glorified church (Rev. 21:9-10) is accompanied by its proclamation of a new heaven and new earth (Rev. 21:1) and thus intends, of course, no negation of the cosmic dimension of consummated creation, glorified mankind is incorporated into the archetypal Spirit-temple, with which, the cosmos has been integrated.
 Hence, it is at once the people-temple and the cosmos-temple, together consummated in the glory temple.